istmobiome/istmobiome-web/content/workshops/workshop-2021/_index.md

 Twenty-seven researchers outlined what they consider to be important current knowledge in their fields, the outstanding questions, and key next steps for both basic and applied research.
 Throughout this symposium, the speakers emphasized the profound effects that microbiomes exert on species and functional diversity across all levels of biological organization in both terrestrial and marine ecosystems.

+{{% callout note %}}

+Symposium funding was generously provided by the Gordon and Betty Moore Foundation and the Simons Foundation.

+{{% /callout %}}